 The Antwerp Six are a group of six avant-garde designers graduated from the Royal Academy of Fine Arts in Antwerp including: Walter Van Beirendonck, Ann Demeulemeester, Dries Van Noten, Dirk Van Saene, Dirk Bikkembergs and Marina Yee – who put Antwerp on the map within the fashion world.

-Antwerp turned out to be the perfect stop on the itinerary after Amsterdam, so I bought a train ticket on Trainline, my absolute favorite train ticket site and planned a short 24-hour stay on my way through Belgium.
+Coming from Amsterdam, Antwerp was the perfect stop on the itinerary on my way to Brussels.
+I bought a train ticket on Trainline, my go-to train ticketing site, and planned a short 24-hour stay on my way through Belgium.

-When taking international or long distance trains, such as the Thalys, it’s better to make your reservation as early as possible.
-Believe me, tickets are much cheaper purchased in advance.
+When taking international or long distance trains, such as the Thalys it’s always better to make your reservation as early as possible.
+Tickets are much cheaper purchased in advance.

 RELATED TRAVEL POSTS

-Antwerp Central Station is considered to be one of the most beautiful railway stations in the world.
+Antwerp Central Station, also known as Middenstatie (Middle station), is considered to be one of the most beautiful railway stations in the world.
 Opened in 1905, it has a breathtaking interior made of gold and marble.

 ANTWERP'S CITY CENTER